-July 2021
+July 2023

-This plan was developed by City of Bangor, Community Connector in coordination with the Section 5307 and it is meant to satisfy the requirements of 49 CFR Part 673.
+This plan was developed by City of Bangor, Community Connector in coordination with the Section 5307 and it is meant to satisfy the requirements of 49 CFR Part 673 and amendments from the Bipartisan Infrastructure Law of 2021.
 Certain requirements in Part 673 do not apply to small public transportation providers.
 Transit operators that are subject to Part 673 may choose to include additional sections beyond what is required in Part 673.